POCUMTUCK STATE OF MIND

 First Light Pilot Phase

-Three concurrent high-visibility installations deliver the park's argument before full funding is assembled.
-The Sachem Salmon, Sixty Square Sphere, and walkable map at the Salmon Crossing heart site: $650,000–$950,000.
-The Ghost Frame Trolley Trellis and Black Reconciliation Hub at the Bridge of Flowers: $420,000–$580,000.
-The Hawk Sculpture and first stone circle at the Quadrafecta Hub: $380,000–$520,000.
-Total First Light estimated cost: $1.45–$2.05 million, fundable through existing grant programs while generating immediate heritage tourism revenue and public momentum.
+Three concurrent installations deliver the park's argument before full funding is assembled: the Sachem Salmon, Sixty Square Sphere, and walkable map at the Salmon Crossing heart site ($650,000–$950,000); the Ghost Frame Trolley Trellis and Black Reconciliation Hub at the Bridge of Flowers ($420,000–$580,000); the Hawk Sculpture and first stone circle at the Quadrafecta Hub ($380,000–$520,000).
+Total First Light estimated cost: $1.45 to $2.05 million, fundable through existing grant programs while generating immediate heritage tourism revenue and public momentum.

 Show them Ghost Hollow.
-Show them the council ring.
+Show them the council ring beside moving water that was buried before they were born.
 Show them Greylock on the mound looking west toward his mountain while Mashalisk looks east across the bridge.
 Show them the Sachem Salmon rising from the cutlery steel of the factory that silenced the river.
-Show them the children sitting beside the moving water that was buried before they were born.
+Show them the children sitting beside the restored brook.

 That is the argument no white paper can make by itself.

-Self-Sustaining by Design.
 Philanthropic subsidy ends.
 Institutional memory fades.
-The Charlemont Rotating Teaching Node endowment and the nitrogen ledger show the alternative: once fish ladders are built, the river begins paying for its own restoration through renewed fertility in the Three Sisters mounds.
+Structures that depend on the goodwill of whoever is currently in charge revert to default settings — and the default settings in communities like those this proposal addresses tend to be the settings that produced the harm in the first place.
+The Charlemont Rotating Gallery endowment and the nitrogen ledger show the alternative: once fish ladders are built, the river begins paying for its own restoration through renewed fertility in the Three Sisters mounds.
 The park must generate its own life — economically, culturally, and ecologically — or it becomes another beautiful idea that dies when the funding cycle shifts.

 Cognitive Cartography and the Aesthetic of the Forge